ChristianYaglenski/react-app-rewired/packages/react-app-rewired/README.md

 # react-app-rewired

-Tweak the create-react-app webpack config(s) without using 'eject' and without creating a fork of the react-scripts.
+Tweak the create-react-app webpack config(s) without using 'eject' and without creating a fork of the react-scripts-cyaglenski.

 All the benefits of create-react-app without the limitations of "no config".
 You can add plugins, loaders whatever you need.